-READ 532 Practicum I: Assessng Reading Strategies
+READ 532 Assessing Reading Strategies

-Content: Seminar practicum for classroom teachers and reading specialists at all grade levels.
+Content: Exploration of reading assessment strategies.
 Topics include a language orientation for diagnosing reading problems, diverse causes and correlates of reading difficulties, assessment procedures in reading, and strategies to facilitate readers' improvement.
 Each participant assesses a reader, develops a profile of personal strategies, and designs and implements an instructional plan to help the reader develop effective, efficient reading strategies responsive to individual differences, interests, and developmental levels.
-Participants consider reading issues for students at all four license levels (early childhood, elementary, middle level, and high school)
+Participants consider reading issues for students at all levels.

-READ 502 Practicum II: Innovations in Reading
+READ 502 Innovations in Reading

 Content: Organizing, managing, and evaluating both classroom and school-wide K-12 reading programs.
 Students examine the textbook adoption process, participate in the development and use of a tool for evaluating reading texts, assess components of reading and writing programs, and learn to integrate reading and writing processes throughout the school grades to extend learners' experiences and enhance their own and students' capacities to solve literacy problems.
-This capstone course of the Language and Literacy Program must be taken at the end of the sequence.
+This capstone course of the Reading Intervention program must be taken at the end of the sequence.